jliottard/head/README.md

 # Features
 Support for:
 - standard input to print
-- n argument to display an limited number of lines
+- *n* arguments to display an limited number of lines
-- c argument to display an limited number of bytes
+- *c* arguments to display an limited number of bytes
 - multiple files to print

 # Usages